This post contains affiliate links.

 Your modem and router are the two most misunderstood devices in your home network.
 In fact, these two terms are often used interchangeably by mistake.

 A cause of this confusion is that your modem and router can come in different configurations.

 Usually, your modem and router will be separate devices in your home network.
 In some cases, however, your modem and router can be combined into one device.

 These different configurations make it hard to understand what roles your modem and router play in your home internet.
 Most notably, it leads to questions about what each of these devices does on its own.

 For example, let’s talk about your router.

-Is your router all you need in your home network?
-Do you need a modem as well?
-Can you use a router without a modem and not have any problems?
+Is your router all you need in your home network, or do you need a modem as well?
+In other words, can you use a router without a modem and not have any problems?

 Before we dive into how a router can be used without a modem, let’s make sure we have a clear understanding of what routers are used for.

 Routers Allow Your Devices to Communicate With Each Other (And the Internet)

 First and foremost, routers are responsible for directing communication between devices.
 This may be communication between devices on your home network, or between your devices and the internet (if you have an internet connection).